M66B/FairEmail/FAQ.md

 Requested features should:

-* within the scope of the app
+* be within the scope of the app
 * be useful to more than a few people
 * fit logically and consistently within the app
 * fit within the philosophy of the app (privacy-oriented, security-minded)